 Pests and Critters

-Log homes often cost more to insure than traditional homes.
+Log homes often cost more to insure than conventional homes.
 One reason is because log homes are often located in remote locations, far from fire departments that could respond more quickly to the fire if the home were closer.
 Log homes are also expensive to rebuild if they are lost to a fire or other disaster, causing some insurance companies to raise their rates or shy away from log homes altogether.
-To reduce the insurance rate, shop around with several insurers, opt for a fire-resistant roof when building rather than wood shingles and avoid cabins with freestanding wood stoves, or replace them with a safer heating choice.
+To reduce the insurance rate, shop around with several insurers, opt for a fire-resistant roof (rather than wood shingles) when building, and avoid cabins with freestanding wood stoves, or replace them with a safer heating choice.